lfishRhungry/zbanner/README.md

 The most important of these are the Scan module and the Probe module.
 The Scan module is responsible for tasks in the network, transport and sometimes data-link layers during the scanning process (e.g., underlying packet construction, verification, etc.), while the Probe module is responsible for tasks above the transport layer (e.g., payload generation, content detection, etc.).
 A Scan module can be used alone (e.g. `icmp-echo` ScanModule), or paired with different Probe modules (e.g., `zbanner` ScanModulea and `http` ProbeModule).
 By clever design, Probe modules can even be nested with other Probe modules (e.g., `tcp-state` ScanModule, `tls-state` ProbeModule and `http` ProbeModule).
-Both Scan modules and Probe modules have own sub-parameters and you can check details by `--list-scan` or `--list-probe`.
+Both Scan modules and Probe modules have own sub-parameters.

 This is what ScanModules, ProbeModules and "all-stack" mean (or you can check it by `xtate --intro`):